SGK1: Role in neuronal disease

 Two majors components of SGK1 expression, oxidative stress and an increase in glucocorticoids, are common components of the neurodegenerative process.
 "Studies suggest that SGK1 is an important player in cell death processes underlying neurodegerative diseases, and its role seems to be neuroprotective".

 AMPA and Kainate receptors are regulated by SGK isoforms.
 AMPA receptor activation is key for ischemic-induced cell death.
 Where changes in GluR2 levels are observed, "it has been suggested that disturbed SGK1-dependent regulation of AMPA and kainate receptors could participate in the pathophysiology of Amyotrophic lateral sclerosis (ALS), schizophrenia, and epilepsy".
 Kainate receptors are thought to be involved in epileptic activity.

 Glutamate transporters act to remove glutamate from extracellular space.
 A lack of SGK1 may prevent glutamate activity while at the same time decreasing glutamate clearance from the synaptic cleft.
 "As glutamate may exert neurotoxic effects, altered function or regulation of glutamate transporters and glutamate receptors may foster neuroexcitotoxicity".

 Huntingtin

 Counteracting huntingtin toxicity, SGK1 has been found to phosphorylate huntingtin.
 "Genomic upregulation of SGK1 coincides with the onset of dopaminergic cell death in a model of Parkinson's disease".
 However, at the current time, it is unclear whether SGK1 prevents or motivates cell death.
-An excessive expression of SGK1 has also been observed in Rett syndrome (RTT), which is a disorder of severe mental retardation.
+An excessive expression of SGK1 has also been observed in Rett syndrome (RTT), which is a disorder of severe intellectual disability.

 SGK1 is suggested to take part in the signaling of brain-derived neurotrophic factor (BDNF).
 It is known that BDNF is involved in neuronal survival, plasticity, mood, and long-term memory.
 "SGK1 could participate in the signaling of BDNF during schizophrenia, depression, and Alzheimer's disease".
 "Moreover, BDNF concentrations are modified after major psychiatric treatment strategies", including antidepressants and electroconvulsive therapy.